Employment

 To apply, please email your (1) Cover letter addressing the selection criteria along with your (2) CV to the HR team, at hr@brisyouth.org.

-Applications close on Sunday, 12 May 2024, but we will interview as applications come in with the aim to recruit as soon as possible.
+We will interview as applications come in with the aim to recruit as soon as possible.

 We look forward to hearing from you!